DougDevelopz/WireZ/Documentation.md

 WireZ has only two permission nodes:

-* wirez.sysadmin (permission to interact with system commands)
-* wirez.dbadmin (permission to interact with database commands)
+-wirez.sysadmin (permission to interact with system commands) -wirez.dbadmin (permission to interact with database commands)